grzenow4/PARSR/README.md

 # Additional information

 1. Haproxy load balancer uses /health endpoint for frequent healthcheck of java nodes, allowing it for quick updates in case of a node outage.
 2. UC3 is implemented using KafkaStreams, allowing it to naturally scale horizontally.
 During testing, we noticed that only around 80% of /aggregate requests succeed, suspecting that it is a result of imperfect configuration of aggregation strategy of the KTable.
+After aggregation, results are written to Aerospike with retention time = 24h.
 3. UC1 and UC2 work close to 100% success rate, with some rare drops occuring only on some runs, mostly in the earliest time when starting the application.